OctopusSamples/SpaceCloner/docs/HowItWorks.md

 - Deployments
 - External Auth Providers (or groups)
 - Packages
-- Project Versioning Strategy (clears out package references)
-- Project Automatic Release Creation (clears out package references)
 - Releases
 - Roles
 - Tenant Variables
-- Server settings like folders
+- Server settings (folders, smtp, jira integration, proxy settings)
-- Spaces
 - Users

 This script assumes the user for the destination instance has `Space manager` rights.
 Some of those items, users, roles, spaces, cannot be copied over because space manager does not have permissions to do so.